KordingLab/Neural_Decoding/README.md

 ## Dependencies
 In order to run all the decoders based on neural networks, you need to install [Keras] (https://keras.io/#installation) <br>
 In order to run the XGBoost Decoder, you need to install [XGBoost] (https://pypi.python.org/pypi/xgboost/) <br>
-In order to run the Wiener Filter or Wiener Cascade, you will need [scikit-learn] (http://scikit-learn.org/stable/install.html).
+In order to run the Wiener Filter, Wiener Cascade, or Support Vector Regression you will need [scikit-learn] (http://scikit-learn.org/stable/install.html).

 ## Getting started